3ng7n33r/KnowledgeBase/src/webdevelopment/backend/django/restframework.md

 These methods work well for detail pages because it modifies the object permission.
 If it should be done for a list or collection, the queryset has to be overridden.
 More on that [here](https://www.django-rest-framework.org/api-guide/filtering/#overriding-the-initial-queryset)

 ## Authentication
 While Authorizations manage permissions, Authentication manages login, logout and user management (create delete etc.).
-While Django uses a session based cookie, this is not possible
+While Django uses a session based cookie, this is not possible for a REST API as the S in Rest stands for stateless.
+Therefore, every request has to be fully independent.
+The solution is to add a unique identifier into the request.
+This can be a token of any kind.
+DRF offers:

 ## Tutorial summary
 Rest - Representational state transfer